vincentmakes/ComfoSense-Touch/README.md

-The high level requirements are:

-    1. Make it as simple as possible for anyone to retrofit their unit

-    2. Tackle connectivity, UI/UX in one go

-    3. Keep MQTT integration capabilities for Home Assistant integration

-    4. Use ESP32 since this is one of the best IoT MCU in 2025 with an active community

 This version has the following features and tackle the issues below:

     1. Wifi connection close to the Comfoair can be limited due to its location (typically the attic or the cellar), hence bringing the IoT device closer to a central area in the house (where the ComfoSense display controller normally sits) mitigate this.

     2. Better user interface than the one ComfoSense, with all basic functions exposed in one screen